DylanMashini/over-under-notebook/05 - Adding A Catapult.md

 ![Slip Gear in CAD](images/slipGear.jpeg)

 This was ultimately never used in CAD, because it was too difficult and time consuming to assemble a geartrain, and it provided minimal benefit vs doing it in the real world.
+After adding the structure for the catapult, and the catapult arm, we decided that we had enough to begin building the the real world.